piotr-kmita/post-adding-form/README.md

 # Post adding form

 Post adding form for WordPress with Vanilla JS validation.
-Post is saved as unpublished.
+Post is saved as an unpublished.